Hey there! I am Celso Neto

 We should aim to have names that reflect not only semantics of the variables, constants and functions, but also the types of it.
 A good rule of thumb is:

-If my colleagues open this file using Nano, can they know what is a constant / function?
+If my colleagues open this file using Nano, can they know what is a constant or a function?
 How easy can they infer the type of constants and variables?

-That's why we have code conventions that say functions should start with verbs, variables and constants with nouns.
-That's why we try to add at when it's a Date and try to write code like:
+That's the reason why MobieTrain has code conventions that say functions should start with verbs, variables and constants with nouns.
+That's why we use the suffix at when it's a Date and try to write code like:

-const userIsAdmin = isUserAnAdmin(user); // should return is expected to be a boolean.
+const userIsAdmin = isUserAnAdmin(user); // return is expected to be a boolean.

 assertUserIsAnAdmin(user); // we expect this code to throw something if user is not an admin